 We only have one school on centre each day.
 All equipment and materials are provided and the trips are led by enthusiastic guides.

-I hope you will be interested in bringing your group to visit our centre or inviting me to visit your school.
-Please give me – Nuala – a ring on 045-860133 today to reserve a date for your visit and your chosen programme of study.
-If you would like to come out and visit the centre before making your decision, I would be happy to meet you and guide you through our programmes of study.
+If you are interested in bringing your group to visit our centre or inviting IPCC to visit your school.
+Please give us on 045-860133 today to reserve a date for your visit and your chosen programme of study.
+If you would like to come out and visit the centre before making your decision, IPCC would be happy to meet you and guide you through our programmes of study.
 You can also contact IPCC through our online enquiry form below:

 Please download our brochure: bogofallennaturecentreschools which gives more details about the programmes I have highlighted in this introduction.
 I look forward to working with you.